Improwised/kb.repairrabbit.github.io/content/roles-and-permissions/_index.md

 * Edit
 * Change Password
 * Import Sample data Csv
-* List of the Tickets, Appointments about a particular customer with specific details about store or an employee.
+* List of the Tickets, Appointments about a particular customer with specific details about a store or an employee.
 * New Ticket or an Appointment can be added related to the particular customer with a specific store or an employee details.